taufeeque9/codebook-features/README.md

 # Codebook Features

+Codebook Features is a method for training neural networks with a set of learned sparse and discrete hidden states, enabling interpretability and control of the resulting model.

-Codebook Features is a library for training neural networks along with vector quantization bottlenecks called _codebooks_ that serve as a good fundamental unit of analysis and control for neural networks.
-The library provides a range of features to intrepret a trained codebook model like analysing the activations of codes, searching for codes that activate on a pattern, and performing code interventions to verify the causal effect of a code on the output of a model.
-Many of these features are also available through an easy-to-use webapp that helps in analysing and experimenting with the codebook models.
+Codebook features work by inserting vector quantization bottlenecks called _codebooks_ into each layer of a neural network.
+The library provides a range of features to train and interpret codebook models, including by analyzing the activations of codes, searching for codes that activate on a pattern, and performing code interventions to verify the causal effect of a code on the output of a model.
+Many of these features are also available through an easy-to-use webapp that helps in analyzing and experimenting with the codebook models.

 ## Installation
 Create a virtual environment and then: